laravel/docs/seeding.md

 <a name="running-seeders"></a>
 ## Running Seeders

-You may use the `db:seed` Artisan command to seed your database.
-By default, the `db:seed` command runs the `DatabaseSeeder` class, which may be used to call other seed classes.
+You may execute the `db:seed` Artisan command to seed your database.
+By default, the `db:seed` command runs the `Database\Seeders\DatabaseSeeder` class, which may in turn invoke other seed classes.
 However, you may use the `--class` option to specify a specific seeder class to run individually:

     php artisan db:seed

     php artisan db:seed --class=UserSeeder

-You may also seed your database using the `migrate:fresh` command, which will drop all tables and re-run all of your migrations.
+You may also seed your database using the `migrate:fresh` command in combination with the `--seed` option, which will drop all tables and re-run all of your migrations.
 This command is useful for completely re-building your database:

     php artisan migrate:fresh --seed

 <a name="forcing-seeding-production"></a>
 #### Forcing Seeders To Run In Production

 Some seeding operations may cause you to alter or lose data.
-In order to protect you from running seeding commands against your production database, you will be prompted for confirmation before the seeders are executed.
+In order to protect you from running seeding commands against your production database, you will be prompted for confirmation before the seeders are executed in the `production` environment.
 To force the seeders to run without a prompt, use the `--force` flag:

     php artisan db:seed --force